-Construction management software refers to systems that assist companies to manage all elements right from materials takeoff and estimating to project management and job costing.
-There are greater than 200 construction software systems offered in the market.
-This class of system is typically utilized for tasks such as project estimating, bid management, project scheduling, program and portfolio management, accounting, customer management, and field service management.
-The field is undergoing consolidation with bigger companies such as Maxwell Systems, Sage, and Constellation buying smaller firms.
+Construction management software refers to solutions that aid firms to supervise all aspects right from materials takeoff and estimating to project management and job costing.
+There are greater than 200 construction software solutions offered in the market.
+This class of system is typically utilized for work such as project estimating, bid management, project scheduling, program and portfolio management, accounting, customer management, and field service management.
+The field is undergoing consolidation with larger organizations such as Maxwell Systems, Sage, and Constellation buying smaller businesses.

 Financials and project management software for contractors

 A construction financials and project management software that aims to maximize ROI and reduce risks through financial forecasting, financial controls, and streamlining aspects of project lifecycle.
 Read Review